peripteraptos/hyperwind/README.md

 It’s especially handy in server-side rendered PHP apps where you want a clean, declarative way to describe visual variants without scattering class strings everywhere.

 > **Inspired by:**
-> This package is based on the ideas and API of the JavaScript library **[Windstitch](https://github.com/vinpac/windstitch/tree/main)**.
+> This package is based on the ideas and API of the Typescript library **[Windstitch](https://github.com/vinpac/windstitch/tree/main)**.
 All credit for the original concept goes to that project.

 ## Installation